afcarl/game_AI/README.md

 Intro
 -----
-This repository includes project solutions for the course Game AI by Prof. Bauchkhage (Summer 2016).
+This repository includes project solutions for the course Game AI by (Prof. Bauckhage)[https://multimedia-pattern-recognition.info/team/prof-dr-christian-bauckhage/] (Summer 2016).
 Also the final report is included which contains explanations and descriptions of all projects.

 Project1
 -----